Antiemetic Medicines – OTC Relief for Nausea and Vomiting

 How do I safely take OTC antiemetic medicines?

-Read the directions on the drug facts label to learn how much medicine to take and how often to take it.
+Before you take an OTC antiemetic medicine, read the directions on the drug facts label.
+This will tell you how much medicine to take and how often to take it.
 If you have any questions about how much medicine to take, contact your healthcare provider or pharmacist.
 Keep a record of the OTC medicines you are using and when you take them.
 If you need to go to the healthcare provider, take this list with you.

 Follow these tips to make sure you are taking the right amount of medicine: